 NOTE: This walk is closed for upgrade.
-Expected to re-open early 2020.
+Expected by Parks Victoria to re-open May 2020.

 This is a must-see for anyone passing through the Otways; a stunning 30-minute loop walk through one of the few patches of temperate rainforest in the region.